 Flying private allows you to depart and arrive at smaller, private terminals called FBOs (Fixed Based Operator).
 These are generally located away from the hustle and bustle of the main commercial terminal.
 The experience is different to commercial travel.
 Ground staff will meet you at your car, take your bags through and escort you to your waiting plane.

 Yes, this is up to you.
 We have contacts that will be able to transport you and guests to and from the airport.
 A wide range of vehicles are available to hire from Mercedes, Rolls-Royce and Mercedes Vianos as well as luxury coaches.
-This will usually be included in your bill.
+This is not usually included in your bill.

-On smaller aircfraft such as a Citation Bravo there will be no flight attendant.
+On smaller aircraft such as a Phenom 300 there will be no flight attendant.
 On request a flight attendant will be onboard on larger aircraft, where there is a galley or a bar such as a Citation Excel and larger aircrafts like a Gulfstream G450.

 For a private charter flight you will always have two highly qualified pilots.
 For larger jets that are capable of flying long haul, another crew will also be onboard.
 Duty hours for the crew are strict and cannot be breached for your safety and the crews safety.